 - You or your employees do a lot of travel, and you want a card with flexible travel rewards

-- You want a simple way to earn travel rewards points
+- You want a simple way to earn travel reward miles

 - You want to use rewards points for reasons other than travel